BerndWessels/preact-redux-isomorphic/README.md

 - a PWA (progressive web app)
 - a SPA (single page application) that can be serverless and hosted on a CDN
 - a SSR (server-side rendered) app with SEO (search engine optimization) support
+- a serverless SSR (running in AWS Lambda and static resources in AWS S3)

 ### Latest and greatest